 It might be a case where you negotiate to let them dictate the style and direction of the video and you pay the costs to get everything happening.
 Or you might negotiate a trade for products in exchange for free advertisement.

 Whichever angle you take to approach and work with influencers, it could be a marketing goldmine as long as you do your homework and find the right influencer for your business.

 This question has been haunting marketers since the dawn of Facebook.
 Of course, if you have billions of dollars in advertising spend, it probably doesn’t haunt you at all.
 But if you’re like most advertisers, every CPC counts towards that looming total ad spend.

-Being the decent folks we are here at Biteable, we’re going to walk you through one of our favorite hacks to boost your views, engagements and clicks.
+Being decent folks, we’re going to let you in on one of our favorite hacks to boost your views, engagements, and clicks.
 All of this while we keep your marketing budget in check!